crosswalk-project/crosswalk-website/documentation/getting_started/run_on_tizen.md

 These steps are explained in detail below.

-## Create a Tizen package
+<h2 id="Create-a-Tizen-package">Create a Tizen package</h2>

 A Tizen package file is a zip file with some "magic" (a special file header specific to Crosswalk) and an `.xpk` suffix.
 It will contain all of the files relating to your application (HTML, CSS, JavaScript, assets), as well as any metadata (`manifest.json`, icons etc.).
-See [the wiki](#wiki/Crosswalk-package-management) for detailed information about the format.
+See [the wiki](https://github.com/crosswalk-project/crosswalk-website/wiki/Crosswalk-package-management) for detailed information about the format.

 To create a zip package, you will need a `bash` shell and the `zip` and `openssl` binaries installed.
 On Linux, these are usually available by default.
-On Windows, you will need to [install git SCM](#documentation/getting_started/Windows_host_setup/Installation-for-Crosswalk-Tizen).
+On Windows, you will need to [install git SCM](/documentation/getting_started/Windows_host_setup/Installation-for-Crosswalk-Tizen).

 Then follow the steps below to create the package.